Let us now praise John Harvey.

 Harvey’s home cinema began as a a sort of laboratory where he experimented with ways of keeping a single wide-screen frame in focus on a deeply curved screen.
 He enlarged his living room three-fold by knocking out the walls of two unused bedrooms and raising the ceiling, installed a 35mm projector, and began tinkering with lenses, mirrors, beam-splitters and screen surfaces.
 Eventually — and I’m speculating here, but it may have been when he finally realized that classic Cinerama was never coming back — he decided to convert his home theater to Cinerama.
 “One day,” he remembered, “I finally took the initiative: ‘I’m gonna build my own projectors; I’m gonna run that film.’
 Because it hadn’t been seen for years.”

 And he did.
 It took him years of patient accumulation and painstaking work, but he eventually installed three full-size Cinerama projectors — sometimes having parts made from scratch when he couldn’t find them — and a Cinerama sound console the size of an armoire (the set-up even encroached on his kitchen).
 He tracked down snippets of film all over the world, splicing them together as they came into his hands (the sheer magnitude of that chore is mind-boggling).
 In time he had complete prints of This Is Cinerama, Cinerama Holiday and How the West Was Won.
 That’s at the very least; I seem to remember reading somewhere that he acquired, bit by bit, all seven features, but I can’t document that now.
 At any rate, he also amassed an impressive array of Fred Waller’s original test footage from the 1940s, and even a print of a Renault car commercial made to play with How the West Was Won in France.
 In addition, he had a museum’s worth of Cinerama memorabilia: posters, programs, lobby cards, stills — he even served guests popcorn in baskets lined with Cinerama napkins.
-Throughout the 1980s, to put it bluntly, John Harvey’s suburban Ohio home was the only functioning Cinerama theater in the world.
+Throughout the 1980s, to put it bluntly, John Harvey’s suburban Ohio home was one of only two functioning Cinerama theaters in the world; the other was in Australian John Mitchell’s backyard, 9,400 miles away.
 (It was about this time that I read of John and his happy obsession; I daydreamed about meeting him and wangling an invitation for a screening or two.
 If I had only known: I probably had only to look him up in Dayton directory assistance and drop him a line.
 In the end it didn’t come to that — but I’m getting ahead of my story.)

 In John’s search for film and equipment, he had made the acquaintance of Willem Bouwmeester of the Netherlands.
 Like Harvey, Bouwmeester discovered Cinerama as a teenager and never lost his enthusiasm for the process.
 He grew up to work for IMAX in Europe and become a founding member of the International Cinerama Society, and from the Continent he had helped Harvey in his search.
 In 1993, when the ICS installed Cinerama at the Bradford museum, they sought and received advice and assistance from John Harvey.
 So now John’s house was no longer the lone outpost in a Cinerama-bereft world.
 But the only true Cinerama theater was in England; Cinerama remained a prophet without honor in the country of its origin (where it had once proved to be an honor without profit).